 The Ancestral Puebloans (sometimes referred to as the Anasazi) were dry farmers.
 Botanical and archeological studies indicate that corn, beans and squash provided the staple foods of these peoples and were supplemented by a variety of wild plants and animals.

-Cycling photos at about 7 second intervals, with obscure previous/pause-resume/next/stop image-buttons in the upper-right corner that will light up on mouse-over.
-Select pause and previous/next to view at different interval or highlight information, resume to continue with the next photo.
 The Photo Gallery contains scenic photos and ruins - two Roadside ruin photos, nine in the lower canyon, and nine photos in the upper canyons, View Photos is an auto-show of the photos.
 Mule Canyon Map is a topographic map of Mule Canyon, the Cedar Mesa Map does a better job of identifying Mule Canyon and its forks, and shows many (but certainly not all) of the canyons and archaeological sites inside Cedar Mesa.